TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 8/John 8.42.md

 ---

-Jesus said unto them, If God were your Father, ye would love me: for I came forth and am come from God; for neither have I come of myself, but he sent me.
+Therefore Jesus said to them, "If God were your father, you would love me, for I came out and have come from God.
+For I haven't come of myself, but he sent me.